 It covers the whole of India including the State of Jammu and Kashmir.
-However, the state of Jammu and Kashmir have been excluded after Jammu and Kashmir Reorganization Act, 2019 comes into effect on 31 Oct 2019.
+However, the State of Jammu and Kashmir has been excluded after Jammu and Kashmir Reorganization Act, 2019 with effect from 31 Oct 2019.

 (23) "zero-rated supply" shall have the meaning assigned to it in section 16;